jedisct1/go-hpke-compact/README.md

 ```

 * `encryptedSharedSecret` needs to be sent to the server.
-* `clientCtx` can be used to encrypt/decrypt messages exchanged with the server
+* `clientCtx` can be used to encrypt/decrypt messages exchanged with the server.
+* The last parameter is an optional pre-shared key (`PSK` type).

 ### Server: decapsulation of the shared secret